jessestuart/kubernetes-elasticsearch-cluster/README.md

 Use the `deploy` script or follow it manually (these commands deploy the full stack).

-You have two options, one deployng nodes with separate roles (master, client and data) or having all nodes with all roles.
+You have two options, one deploying nodes with separate roles (master, client and data) or having all nodes with all roles.
 This can be uncommented on the `deploy` script or using the instruction below.

-Create the namespace and cofiguration:
+Create the namespace and configuration:

 ```
 kubectl create namespace logging